everx-labs/net.ton.dev/README.md

     $ cd net.ton.dev/scripts/
     $ . ./env.sh
 ### 2. Build Node
-Build a node:
+For building a node on Ubuntu 18.04 use:

+    $ ./build_ubuntu.sh
+For building a node on CentOS 8 use:

-    $ ./build.sh
+    $ ./build_centos.sh
 ### 3. Setup Node
 Initialize a node: